DANC 105 Introduction to Performance Studies

 DANC 270G Studio: Dance Ensemble, Intermediate

-This intermediate-level course focuses on modern technique, clarity of intention, and general performance skills, in order to maintain a strong technique and develop one’s personal contribution to ensemble dancing.
-Recommended background: intermediate experience in dance and some modern training.
+This course focuses on contemporary techniques, clarity of intention, and general performance skills, in order to maintain a strong technique and develop one’s personal contribution to ensemble dancing.
+Recommended background: intermediate experience in dance and some contemporary modern training.

 DANC 270H Studio: Ballet II